©2019 by Corbin Ball, CMP, CSP

 In 1997, Wi-Fi becomes available publicly.

-Most of the major hotel corporations and meeting industry associations develope web sites.
+Most of the major hotel corporations and meeting industry associations develop web sites.

 The first template-based meeting registration tool is released by RegWeb by Cardinal Communications.
 This allowed planners to set up semi-customized registration pages without a web designer.
 This is the precursor to the thousands of meeting industry application service providers to follow.